Globcoin/GCP-smart-contracts/README.md

  individuals.

- Successful bug hunters will be rewarded with up to $5,000 in ether Below you'll find all the details on this program.
+ Successful bug hunters will be rewarded with up to $5,000 in ether.

+ Below you'll find all the details on this program.

  If you&#39;ve already read this information and have found a bug you'd like to submit to Globcoin for review, please use this